isomerpages/nlb-learning/_science/Tweens/Content.md

   <div class="col is-three-fifths">
     <p><b> Everything About Solar System | Solar System Explained | The Dr Binocs Show
 (2852) </b><br>
 Join Dr Binocs as we take a closer look at our solar system and galaxy.
-Learn more about the fallen planet and why we don’t feel when the earth is revolving.
+Learn more about the fallen planet and why we don’t feel when the earth is revolving. <br>
 <small> Source: Everything About Solar System | Solar System Explained | The Dr Binocs Show | Peekaboo Kidz (2021, 28 September).
 Peekaboo Kidz. </small></p>
   </div>
 </div>